Last Updated on November 25, 2022

 We’ll be using the popular Gradle tool to build this application.
 Make sure you’ve got a recent version installed on your machine before proceeding.

 Create a new directory for the project, and navigate into it.
-Run gradle init

-to start the Gradle setup wizard, choosing to create a basic Groovy project with the default name.
 This creates a skeleton of a Gradle project, including the Gradle wrapper used for interacting with the application.

 A build.gradle file is automatically generated.
 Modify it so it looks like the one below: